Bocabbage/G4Beacon/README.md

 # G4Beacon: An *in vivo* G4 prediction method using chromatin and sequence information
+**[Attention] The software is still beta-version now.
+We will upload the formal version as soon as possible.**
 ## <img src="./suppl-pics/beacon.ico"/> Introduction

 G-quadruplex (G4) structures are critical epigenetic regulatory elements, which usually form in guanine-rich regions in DNA.
 However, predicting the formation of G4 structures within living cells remains a challenge.
 Here, we present an ultra-robust machine learning method, G4Beacon, which utilizes the Gradient-Boosting Decision Tree (GBDT) algorithm, coupled with the ATAC-seq data and the surrounding sequences of in vitro G4s, to accurately predict the for-mation ability of these in vitro G4s in different cell types.
 As a result, our model achieved excel-lent performance even when the test set was extremely skewed.
 Besides this, G4Beacon can also identify the in vivo G4s of other cell lines precisely with the model built on a special cell line, regardless of the experimental techniques or platforms.
 Altogether, G4Beacon is an accurate, re-liable, and easy-to-use method for the prediction of in vivo G4s of various cell lines.